iterative/dvc.org/content/blog/2021-06-15-june-21-dvc-heartbeat.md

 # Big News! 🚀🚀🚀

-In case you missed it, June 3rd we introduced our latest tool that brings a GUI to display your team's work with DVC and CML: DVC Studio!
+In case you missed it, June 3rd we introduced our latest tool that offers a GUI to display your team's work with DVC and CML: DVC Studio!
 We know this has been on our Community's wishlist and now it's here!
 You can check out all its features and [give it a try here](https://studio.iterative.ai/).
 Or check out